legdba/.dotfiles/README.md

 My dotfiles setup.

 THIS IS ONLY FOR PERSONAL USE ON MY DEVELOPMENT ENVIRONMENTS.
-NOT TESTED BESIDE MY OWN ENVS.
-ONLY SUPPORTS UBUNTU 20.04 BOTH ON NATIVE LINUX AND WSL2.
+NOT TESTED BESIDE MY OWN ENV.
 USE AT YOUR OWN RISKS.
 YOU'VE BEEN WARNED.

 If you're looking for a base dotfiles repo you should have a look at the excelents [holman](https://github.com/holman/dotfiles/) or